Ensure Seamless Customer Communication With Newgen OmniOMS 8.3

 OmniOMS 8.3 is supported on Windows 2008/2012 (64 bit) Enterprise Server and RedHat Enterprise Linux 6.

-Newgen Software Technologies Pte Ltd. (wholly owned subsidiary of Newgen Software Technologies Limited, listed In India on National Stock Exchanges [NSE: NEWGEN] and Bombay Stock Exchange [BSE: 540900]), is a provider of Business Process Management, Enterprise Content Management and Customer Communication Management platforms with large, mission-critical solutions deployed at world's leading banks, insurance firms, healthcare organizations, governments, BPO's &telecom companies.
+Newgen Software Technologies Limited (listed In India on National Stock Exchanges [Script code: NEWGEN] and Bombay Stock Exchange [Script code: 540900]), is a provider of Business Process Management, Enterprise Content Management and Customer Communication Management platforms with large, mission-critical solutions deployed at world's leading banks, insurance firms, healthcare organizations, governments, BPO's &telecom companies.

 For more information, please visit http://www.newgensoft.com